Entire Care Systems, Inc. · Est. 2026

 Implementation Science Advisor · Position Open

-Seeking an academic or practitioner specializing in implementation science frameworks — supporting CECE's IRB protocols, Kenya pilot design, and publication strategy.
+Seeking an academic or practitioner specializing in implementation science frameworks — supporting CECE's IRB protocols, LMIC pilot design, and publication strategy.

 Interested in advising?